Table Of Contents

 Energy Efficiency and Operating Costs

-- Mitsubishi’s Premium Focus: Mitsubishi focuses its product line on top-tier models, with fewer budget-friendly options.
-Their premium units often boast some of the highest efficiency ratings available, earning 5 ticks, but at a higher initial cost.
+- Mitsubishi’s Premium Focus: Mitsubishi concentrates its line on top-tier models with some of the highest efficiency ratings available, earning 5 ticks, but at a higher initial purchase cost that not all budgets can accommodate.

 Build Quality and Durability

-- Component Quality: Mitsubishi has a strong reputation for superior build quality, using higher-grade materials and more robust components that show less wear over time.
-Daikin’s approach is more targeted, with exceptionally well-built compressors balanced with more standard components to achieve a balance between durability and affordability.
+Mitsubishi has a well-established reputation for superior component quality, using higher-grade materials and more robust internal parts that show less wear over years of intensive use in humid conditions.
+Daikin’s approach is more targeted, with exceptionally well-built compressors balanced with more standard supporting components to achieve a balance between durability and broader affordability.

-- Expected Lifespan: With proper maintenance, a Mitsubishi aircon can typically last 12-15 years, while a Daikin system generally provides a reliable lifespan of 10-13 years.
-Both lifespans are well above the industry average of 7-10 years for other brands in Singapore’s challenging climate.
+With proper maintenance, a Mitsubishi aircon typically lasts 12 to 15 years in Singapore’s climate, while a Daikin system generally provides a reliable lifespan of 10 to 13 years.
+Both figures are well above the industry average of 7 to 10 years for other aircon brands operating in Singapore’s challenging environment.

-- Corrosion Resistance: Both brands have made significant improvements in corrosion resistance in newer models, directly addressing one of the primary causes of air conditioner failure in humid environments.
+Both brands have made significant improvements in corrosion resistance in their newer models, directly addressing one of the primary causes of premature aircon failure in persistently humid environments.
+For condos near the coast or heavily exposed outdoor units, Mitsubishi’s protective coatings provide a slight additional advantage in multi-year corrosion resistance.

 Features and Technology Comparison